jamiew/jamiedubs.com/index.md

   a community-edited database of Internet culture (like Wikipedia).
   We also produced a web show where we would dress up in lab coats and explain the stories behind notable memes.
   Some of my favorite episodes are embedded below.
-  The site was acquired by the Cheezburger Network in 2011, and remains a popular destination for anyone trying to understand an obscure reference.
+  The site was acquired by the Cheezburger Network in 2011, and remains a popular destination for anyone trying to understand wtf their kids are talking about.
 </p>

 <p><img src="images/know-your-meme-old-site-design.jpg" alt="Know Your Meme website screenshot" width="100%" /></p>